colinjnash/cnashwebsite2023/content/about/_index.md

 What I write is also varied: I've worked on internet copy, technical manuals, civil aviation manuals, and blogs.

 I'm a firm believer that scalable, accessible documentation is a foundation of a successful product.
-I think documentation is a product.
-I also think that the key to successful documentation is listening to your users.
+I also think that documentation is its own product, and the key to great documentation is listening to and engaging with your users.

 In my spare time, I enjoy experimenting with music and programming; the results are probably best left to the imagination.